MOHAMMED-IQRAMUL/PYTHON/README.md

 - **`Storage_types.py`**: Covers different data storage types in Python, including lists, tuples, dictionaries, and sets.

+- **`exception-handling.py`**: Illustrates exception handling in Python, including try-except blocks and handling specific exceptions.

+- **`filehandling.py`**: Covers file handling operations in Python, including reading from and writing to files.

+- **`generators.py`**: Demonstrates the use of generators in Python for lazy evaluation and memory-efficient processing.

+- **`imports.py`**: Explains various ways to import modules and packages in Python.

+- **`matrix.py`**: Illustrates matrix operations in Python using nested lists.

+- **`multiprocessing.py`**: Demonstrates multiprocessing in Python for parallel processing of tasks.

+- **`multithreading.py`**: Shows multithreading in Python for concurrent execution of tasks.

+- **`oops.py`**: Introduces object-oriented programming concepts in Python, including classes, objects, inheritance, encapsulation, and polymorphism.

+- **`polymorpg=hism.py`**: Illustrates polymorphism in Python, allowing objects of different classes to be treated as objects of a common superclass.

+- **`regular-expression.py`**: Covers regular expressions in Python for pattern matching and text manipulation.

 ## Topics Covered

 The repository covers the following Python topics: